instructure/instructure-ui/packages/ui-responsive/src/Responsive/README.md

 specified for each breakpoint using the `props` prop.
 These props are passed to the underlying component via the `Responsive` `render` or `children` props as functions.

-The following example using `Progress` renders as a circle when the element is under 30rem.
+The following example using `Avatar` renders as a circle when the element is under 30rem.

 ```js
 ---